Symmetry-adapted single crystal yield criterion for non-Schmid materials

 The effective stress \refeq{eq:taueff3} together with the yield criterion \refeq{eq:yieldcrit} constitute the primary result of this paper.
-The linear dependence of $\tau^{*\alpha}$ on all stress components is the consequence of avoiding the quadratic stresses $\sigma_{tm}^\alpha$ and $\sigma_{tn}^\alpha$ in \refeq{eq:taueff2_general} and, instead, writing $\tau^{*\alpha}$ as a linear superposition of the shear stresses parallel and perpendicular to the slip direction resolved in two coordinate systems.
 All stress components in \refeq{eq:taueff3} are invariant under the generalized inversion symmetry defined by \refeq{eq:symm2}.
-The presence of different auxiliary systems for $(\mm,\nn)$ (with the normal $\nnn$), and $(-\mm,-\nn)$ (with the normal $-\nnnn$) is the consequence of choosing the angle of the auxiliary plane different from $90^\circ$.
-This projection cannot be used, because $\sigma_{n'm}^\alpha$ would equal $-\sigma_{tm}^\alpha$, which is the stress that is not allowed by the symmetry conditions \refeq{eq:symm} and \refeq{eq:symm2}.
-The coefficients $a_k$ $(k=1\dots 5)$ in \refeq{eq:taueff3} are usually determined from atomistic simulations on isolated dislocations that move in low-index slip planes.
-However, they may be also obtained from molecular dynamics simulations of interacting dislocation networks or directly from low-temperature experiments in tension and compression.
-Since no details have been given so far about the Miller indices representing the vectors $\mm$ and $\nn$, the effective stress \refeq{eq:taueff3} should apply to any crystal structure.
-In the following, we demonstrate its applicability to bcc and hcp crystals.
+The presence of different auxiliary systems for $(\m,\n)$ (with the normal $\bm{n}'^\alpha$), and $(-\m,-\n)$ (with the normal $-\bm{n}''^\alpha$) is the consequence of choosing the angle of the auxiliary plane different from $90^\circ$.
+This projection cannot be used, because it would change $\sigma_{n'm}^\alpha$ to $-\sigma_{tm}^\alpha$, which is the stress that is not allowed by the symmetry conditions \refeq{eq:symm} and \refeq{eq:symm2}. \new{The chosen angle of the auxiliary plane ($60^\circ$) is only one possible choice and other orientations of the auxiliary plane would result in different forms of the effective stress.
+Nevertheless, all these effective stresses would be equally applicable in defining the yield criteria and predicting the onset of yielding.} Since no details have been given so far about the Miller indices representing the vectors $\m$ and $\n$, the effective stress \refeq{eq:taueff3} is applicable to all non-polar crystal structures.
+In the following, we will demonstrate its applicability to bcc and hcp crystals.